 Upcoming classes: Fiction

-Jenny Bitner’s short stories have appeared in Best American Nonrequired Reading, PANK, The Mississippi Review, The Sun and The Fabulist.→ READ MORE
+Jenny Bitner’s short stories, poetry and flash fiction have been published in anthologies and literary magazines including Best American Nonrequired Reading, Writing That Risks, The Fabulist, PANK, The Sun, Mississippi Review and Fence magazines.→ READ MORE